 We may now gather the threads.

 Formal systems presuppose intelligible regions.
 Teleo-spaces presuppose determinability.
-Determinability presupposes a ground.
+Determinability presupposes differentiated plurality.
+Differentiated plurality presupposes a ground capable of particularizing without predication.
 None of these levels is self-generating.
 Each depends upon what it does not produce.

 To acknowledge this is not to weaken rationality but to secure it.
 If intelligibility were self-grounding, it would be arbitrary.
 If determinability were chaotic, articulation would be accidental.
+If plurality were brute, normativity would be inexplicable.
 If the ground were another determinate object, regress would be unavoidable.
-The only coherent account is that reality is intrinsically articulable and that this articulability depends upon a source that is not itself one more articulation.
+The only coherent account is that reality is intrinsically articulable because it is first non-brutely differentiated and that this differentiation depends upon a source that is not itself one more articulation.

 This account requires restraint.
 It refuses to convert differentiated possibility into a realm of abstract objects.
 It refuses to mystify the ground into darkness.
 It refuses to collapse structure into subjectivity.
-Instead, it holds that intelligibility is real because reality is structured for articulation, and that this structure is grounded.
+Instead, it holds that intelligibility is real because reality is first given in differentiated particularity and then rendered open to articulation, and that this ordered dependence is grounded.

-In theological grammar, one may say: the Father creates the conditions under which reality is determinable; Logos renders determinability intelligible; Spirit weights articulation toward fitting actualization.
+In theological grammar, one may say: the Father differentiates through love, grounding real plurality without brute fact; the Logos renders that plurality determinable, articulating teleo-spaces within which intelligibility becomes possible; the Spirit weights articulation toward fitting actualization without coercion.
 But this grammar does not replace philosophical analysis.
 It interprets it.
-The philosophical claim stands on its own: reality is intrinsically articulable, and that articulability is structured, dependent, and real.
+The philosophical claim stands on its own: reality is non-brutely differentiated, intrinsically articulable, and dependent in its openness.

-The temptation remains to control—to reduce the ground to formalism, to dissolve it into projection, or to elevate it into abstraction.
+The temptation remains to control—to reduce the ground to formalism, to dissolve differentiation into projection, or to elevate structure into abstraction.
 But metaphysical sobriety requires something different.
-It requires thinking the conditions of intelligibility without collapsing them into what they enable.
+It requires thinking the conditions of intelligibility without collapsing them into what they enable and without ignoring the source that first differentiates what can be articulated.

 Few will find this compelling.
 Fewer still will follow the distinctions carefully.
 Yet clarity here matters.
 If intelligibility is not grounded, it is fragile.
+If differentiation is brute, normativity collapses.
 If determinability is not real, articulation is arbitrary.
 To think differentiated possibility is therefore not an academic indulgence.
 It is fidelity to what makes thought possible.

 That fidelity, even when unnoticed, is its own justification.